 You can use this question as a pop-up exit-intent survey to collect insights from the customers who are about to leave your website/app to avoid cart abandonment.

-- How do you think of our brand as a solution?
+- What do you think of our brand as a solution?

 - What would motivate you to consider buying from us?